ccn-ccn/MyNetworkSocial/README.md

 ### **Step 4: Payout Cap Enforcement**

 * Once the payout cap is reached:
-  * All further token rewards freeze (no new MYNW distributed)
+  * All further token rewards freeze
   * Dynamic Seeder Assignment continues for load balancing only

 ## **Recommendation Algorithm**